Shopify/mobile-buy-sdk-ios/README.md

 ### Retrieve a Product's Details

-In our sample app we likely want to have a detailed product page with images, variants, and descriptions.
-Once we have a product's ID or `handle` value, we can request it directly.
+You will likely want to have a detailed product page with images, variants, and descriptions.
+Once you have a product's ID or `handle` value, we can request it directly.

 ```swift
 let query = Storefront.buildQuery { $0